ksaketou/playwright-template-test/README.md

 This project contains an initial structure of a Test Automation project using Playwright, NodeJS and Typescript.
 It contains both UI and API tests and related action and validation methods.

+Website used for UI testing: https://trytestingthis.netlify.app/

+Website used for API testing: https://reqres.in

 ### Software Prerequisites

 * Node.js (v20+)